History of Sigiriya

 Sigiriya from across the lake

-It is from this legend that Kasyapa gained his inspiration.
+It is from this legend that Kashyapa gained his inspiration.
 He would harness the vast wealth and resources of his kingdom to recreate Alakamanda on earth.
-It is for this reason that Kasyapa chose a location deep in the inhospitable forests of Sri Lanka.
+It is for this reason that Kashyapa chose a location deep in the inhospitable forests of Sri Lanka.
 The only significant feature of the area was a menacing black rock, which rose majestically 180 meters into the air.
-He, Kasyapa, would transform the rock to appear as though it were a cloud.
+He, Kashyapa, would transform the rock to appear as though it were a cloud.
 On its summit, he would build a magnificent palace and rule like a god-king.

 Construction of Sigiriya